 The arms of several towns in Essex, issued in recent decades include a seax or two from the county emblem

 The old Kingdom of Essex stretched further inland towards the Midlands and covered territory now in Middlesex and Hertfordshire.
 Accordingly the same arrangements of three seaxes on red was used in Middlesex for centuries until in 1910 the County Council there received arms that were distinguished by the addition of a Saxon crown over the seaxes

-The original form of the arms is retained in the badge of Middlesex County Cricket Club
+The original form of the arms was retained in the former badge of Middlesex County Cricket Club, replaced in 2017.

 The Essex flag is widely recognised and much used, especially on vessels